This detailed 1 Day in Venice itinerary and guide shares where to stay, tips for the city, the best places to eat, and the must-see sights!

 - Tipping is not expected in Italy like it is in the US.
 Some places do charge a small service fee or charge a little more for table service though.

-- There is a rumor that gluten and dairy sensitive folks can eat gluten and dairy in Europe.
+- There is a rumor that gluten and dairy sensitive folks (NOT celiac) can eat gluten and dairy in Europe.
 Kathryn is gluten free in the US (and doesn’t eat much dairy) and decided to test the theory and felt fine the whole trip (and we ate a TON of gluten)!

 - If you’re driving, make sure to get an International Driving Permit.
 You can get this from AAA for only $20.
 Make sure to bring your actual driver’s license with you too!